abinit/abinit/doc/mkdocs-tutorials/base4.md

 ## 1 Total energy and lattice parameters at fixed smearing and k-point grid

-_Before beginning, you might consider to work in a different subdirectory as for lesson 1, 2 or 3.
+*Before beginning, you might consider to work in a different subdirectory as for lesson 1, 2 or 3.
-Why not "Work4" ?_
+Why not "Work4"?*

 The file ~abinit/tests/tutorial/Input/tbase4_x.files lists the file names and root names.
 You can copy it in the Work4 directory (and change it, as usual).